 The pulp of the papaya fruit is mashed and applied daily to full thickness and infected burns.
 It appears to be effective in desloughing necrotic tissue, preventing burn wound infection, and providing a granulating wound suitable for the application of a split thickness skin graft.
 Possible mechanisms of action include the activity of proteolytic enzymes chymopapain and papain, as well as an antimicrobial activity.
 (8)

-The dry leaves were prepared to a fine texture form using grinder.
-50 g of the powder were placed into 1000 mL flask.
-Water was added on hotplate for 3 h.
+The dry leaves were prepared to a fine texture form using a grinder.
+50 g of the powder was placed into 1000 mL flask.
+Water was added on a hotplate for 3 h.
 After being left to cool mixture was filtered with filter paper, the filtrate was rotor evaporated to remove the water.
-The Aqueous extract was then freeze dried to produce powder.
+The Aqueous extract was then freeze-dried to produce a powder.
 (14)

 Diabetic wound healing: Unripe fruits of Carica papaya were cleaned with distilled water and the outer green thin layers were peeled and discarded.
 The underlying epicarp (200 g) was blended with 50 mL of distilled water to a fine texture form using a blender.
 The mixture was then filtered using a fine muslin cloth followed by rotor evaporation to remove water.
 Then the filtrate was oven-dried at 40oC and the obtained extract was used in the study.
 (16)

 The leaves were air dried and reduced to powder form using pestle and mortar.
 400 g of the prepared powder was extracted with 2L ethanol using cold maceration method.
 The mixture was then filtered and evaporated at 50°C in a water bath to obtain 27.
 2 g of semi solid extract.
 The extract was stored at 4°C and prepared later for oral administration.
 (15)